andrewdavey/vogue/readme.md

 Make sure you have Node.JS and [npm](http://npmjs.org/) installed.
 Then run:

-    npm install vogue
+    npm install vogue -g

 ## Usage
 Run the Vogue server.

     vogue --port 8001 /path/to/website

---port : The port used for Vogue's HTTP server.
+`--port` : The port used for Vogue's HTTP server.
 Optional, defaults to 8001.

---rewrite : A rule in the form of "regexp:replacement" (e.g. "v[0-9]/(.*)$:files/\$1" ) to help rewrite urls to filesystem paths.
+`--rewrite` : A rule in the form of "regexp:replacement" (e.g. "v[0-9]/(.*)$:files/\$1" ) to rewrite urls to filesystem paths.
  Submatches such as $1 will probably need to entered in your shell as \$1 to escape the $.

 Open http://localhost:8001/ to see instructions for loading the Vogue client into your web pages.